MacarenaZalazar/myQRscan/readme.md

 #### This app will scan and store QRs

-#### To run it in your mobile device, you'll need to download the app Expo Go from your App Store, and access this link https://expo.io/@macarena.zalazar/MyQRscan
+#### To run it in your mobile device with Android, you'll need to download the app Expo Go from your App Store, and access this link https://expo.io/@macarena.zalazar/MyQRscan

 #### To run it in your computer, do the following in the command line